platformsh/platformsh-docs/docs/src/administration/web/configure-environment.md

 ![Services: routes](/images/management-console/service-tab/routes.png "0.7")

 The **Router** section shows a list of all configured routes.
-For each, you can see its type and whether caching and SSI have been enabled for it.
+For each, you can see its type and whether caching and server side includes have been enabled for it.

 To see your `.platform/routes.yaml` file that led to these routes, click **Configuration**.

 ### Applications

-Select an app container to see more detailed information.
+To see more detailed information about an app container, click it in the tree or list.

 The **Overview** gives you information about your app.
 You can see the language version, the container size, the amount of persistent disk,